jwmi/BayesianMixtures.jl/examples/Nmix-source/README.txt

 ----------------------------------------------------------------------
 For Peter Green's instructions, see the readme.txt file in Nmix.zip or Nmix.tar.gz.

-If it helps, here is the process I used to compile Nmix on Mac and Windows.
+Below is the process I used to compile Nmix on Mac and Windows.

 MAC OSX